Skip to main content

 Presumably he continued to work for the railroad, since later records show Sarah collecting a railroad pension.
 And it was likely the pension that allowed the couple to retire to Delray Beach, FL where they lived for the last decade or so of their lives.

-Jerry died on July 27, 1982 in Delray Beach and Sarah died there the following year.
-She is buried at Gate of Heaven Cemetery, Valhalla, Mount Pleasant NY, so he probably is as well.
+Jerry died on June 27, 1982 in Delray Beach and Sarah died there the following year.
+They are buried at Gate of Heaven Cemetery, Valhalla, Mount Pleasant NY.

 Photo: